 Choosing The Best Grow Medium Ebb And Flow Hydroponic Systems

 There are a few different factors that you should consider when choosing a grow medium for your ebb and flow system.

 If you’re growing root vegetables– Root vegetables will need to be able to push grow medium to form a mass.
 Hydroton is more suitable for this than lava rock.
 Other grow medium like a vermiculite/ perlite mix also works well with root vegetables.
 Remember that you will need a deep grow bed to allow a solid root mass to have room to form.

 Weight/ buoyancy- Your grow bed should be strong enough to hold the weight of your grow medium and water.
-Since your grow bed it being filled with water causing lightweight grow medium to float, disrupting the plant’s root system.
+Since your grow bed is being filled with water, it causes the lightweight grow medium to float, disrupting the plant’s root system.

 What grow medium I use– I prefer to use expanded clay pebbles in my ebb and flow systems.
 They are reusable, lightweight, and have good air-to-water retention.
 Clay pebbles work well in filled grow beds or when used in individual pots.

 Large rockwool blocks also work well as a grow medium in ebb and flow hydroponic systems.